Symposium: "Which curriculum(s) for the Sustainable Development Goals?"

 Montpellier, April 5-6, 2018.

-Find the complete program of the event
+Find the complete program for the event

 Opening of the symposium

-of Philippe Augé, President of the University of Montpellier
+by Jean-Paul Udave, with the participation of Philippe Augé, President of the University of Montpellier,

-Thinking about education in terms of "curriculum", interests and difficulties.
+Thinking about education in terms of "curriculum," interests, and difficulties.

 Roger-François Gauthier